Kozea/WeasyPrint/docs/features.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `Image Values and Replaced Content Module Level 3`_ is a candidate
-recommandation introducing "additional ways of representing 2D images, for
+recommendation introducing "additional ways of representing 2D images, for
 example as a list of URIs denoting fallbacks, or as a gradient", defining
 "several properties for manipulating raster images and for sizing or
 positioning replaced elements" and "generic sizing algorithm for replaced